 I think you could safely say I’m an early adopter.
-Every day I scour the articles on TechCrunch and other tech blogs, searching for the latest tidbit on emerging technologies and software applications that I can’t wait to get to market or, if it’s already available, to proliferate.
+Every day I scour articles on tech blogs, searching for the latest tidbit on emerging technologies and software applications that I can’t wait to get to market or, if it’s already available, to proliferate.
 Most days are duds.
 I’ll scan hundreds of headlines without a single one delivering information tasty enough to raise my eyebrows.
 But here and there I’ll get a quick fix: Either new information about something I’ve been following for a while (!) or something entirely new (!!).
 Mining the blogosphere for tech news gold like this has practically become a full-blown hobby of mine, so I decided to take it one step further by periodically jotting down the handful of tech items that I’m currently salivating over.
 It’ll be interesting to see how my list evolves over time as my interests change and the tech itself fades or flourishes.

 So, in order from most imminent to least, here’s my current list of fantasy tech: